grncdr/guacamole-auth-hmac/README.md

    This is used to prevent replay attacks.
  * `signature` - The [request signature][#request-signing]
  * `guac.protocol` - One of `vnc`, `rdp`, or `ssh`.
- * `guac.host` - The hostname of the remote desktop server to connect to.
+ * `guac.hostname` - The hostname of the remote desktop server to connect to.
  * `guac.port` - The port number to connect to.
  * `guac.username` - (_optional_)
  * `guac.password` - (_optional_)